gpratte/texastoc-v2/README.md

 # Run tests
-In IntelliJ the JUnit tests in the application module run with no extra configuration.
+You can run the tests in IntelliJ or from the command line.

-In IntelliJ the cucumber tests in the integration module require the following spring profile to be set:
-* spring.profiles.active=test
+To run in IntelliJ right click on the java folder and choose _Run 'All Tests'_
+* application -> src -> test -> java
+* integration -> src -> test -> java

-To run all the tests from the command line type:
+To run all the tests from the command line type
-* mvn -Dspring.profiles.active=true test
+* mvn test

+The cucumber tests in the integration module run with
+* @ActiveProfiles("test")

-Setting the **spring.profiles.active=true** results in creating an H2 database and runs the statements in the *create_toc_schema.sql* file.
+Setting **spring.profiles.active=true** results in creating an H2 database and runs the statements in the *create_toc_schema.sql* file for the tests are run.

 # Run Server with H2 database